hawk/lux/doc/lux.md

 character, whichever occurs first.
 In this process, a tab character is treated as 8 space characters.

+A backslash at end of line implies line continuation and not a newline.
+This is syntactic sugar which makes it possible to split a long line into several shorter ones.
+Leading whitespaces on the following line are ignored.

 Interacting with a shell
 ------------------------